Native Butterfly Host Plants for the Willamette Valley in Oregon (listed by plant)

 www.butterfliesandmoths.org

 Donations: the information that is provided here is free for gardeners of all financial means.
-If you’d like to financially support this site, you can make one-time donations or monthly subscriptions on this link.
-All proceeds will fund more garden projects to share here with you, dear readers!
+I feel that those who have the least resources are those who need this information most.
+If you’d like to financially support this site, myself and my family, you can make a one-time donation or monthly subscriptions on this link.
+Thank you SO much to the folks that have supported me.
+Your contributions mean so much!

 You’re a badass homesteader, Amy!
 Thank you for this awesome piece. 🦋